threedworld-mit/tdw/Documentation/misc_frontend/debug_tdw.md

 This error can occur when using the [AssetBundleCreator](add_local_object.md) and is caused by problems with your Unity license.

 **Fix:** Make sure you have valid and active Unity credentials.

+### 4. Network Problems

+#### `zmq.error.ZMQError: Address in use`

+There is another process (probably another controller) currently running and using the same port that your controller is trying to use.
+Kill that process in order to run your controller.

 ## Common OS X Problems